Homemade Almond Croissants

 - 2 tablespoons unbleached all-purpose flour

 - 1 large egg beaten with 1 tablespoon cold water

 - Small can of almond paste

-- Set the mixer to its highest speed your manufacturer allows for dough (2 on my KitchenAid) and work the dough until it is smooth and elastic, no longer sticky and close to the consistency of soft butter.
+- Set the mixer to the highest speed your manufacturer allows for dough (2 on my KitchenAid) and work the dough until it is smooth and elastic, no longer sticky, and close to the consistency of soft butter.

 - Second turn:

-- Place the dough so that the 14 inch side runs left to right.
+- Place the dough so that the 14-inch side runs left to right.
 Making sure the work surface is well floured at all times, roll the dough as you did before into a rectangle 24 to 26 inches long by about 14 inches wide.
-Note that it's OK if the dough cracks a little with the next couple turns.
+Note that it's OK if the dough cracks a little with the next couple of turns.

 - As before, fold the dough in thirds.
-Place it on the parchment, mark the paper “turn 2”, cover and refrigerate at least 2 hours.
+Place it on the parchment, mark the paper “turn 2”, cover it, and refrigerate for at least 2 hours.